Oxford Bibliographies Update Program

 Readers interested in learning more about the current state of Islam in the world and what key factors have had a significant impact on it will welcome this selection of freely available Oxford Bibliographies articles.
 This collection spans various disciplines in order to further illuminate the rich history of Islam.
 Read More.

 Editor in Chief

-Natana J. DeLong-Bas is the author of Shariah: What Everyone Needs to Know (2018), Islam: A Living Faith (2018), Wahhabi Islam: From Revival and Reform to Global Jihad (rev. ed.
-2008, translated into Arabic, Russian, and French), Notable Muslims: Muslim Builders of World Civilization and Culture (2006) and Women in Muslim Family Law (2001), Editor-in-Chief of The Oxford Encyclopedia of Islam and Women (2013) and Deputy Editor of The Oxford Encyclopedia of the Islamic World and Oxford Islamic Studies Online (2008).
+Natana J. DeLong-Bas is the author of Shariah: What Everyone Needs to Know (2018), Islam: A Living Faith (2018), Wahhabi Islam: From Revival and Reform to Global Jihad (rev. ed., 2008, translated into Arabic, Russian and French), Notable Muslims: Muslim Builders of World Civilization and Culture (2006), and Women in Muslim Family Law (2001), editor of Islam, Revival and Reform: Redefining Tradition for the Twenty-First Century (2022), Editor-in-Chief of The Oxford Encyclopedia of Islam and Women (2 vols., 2013), and Deputy Editor of The Oxford Encyclopedia of the Islamic World and Oxford Islamic Studies Online (2008).
 Past President of the American Council for the Study of Islamic Societies (ACSIS), she is an expert on Islam and Christianity, women and gender, Islamic law, the environment, terrorism and extremism, and the Arabian Gulf countries.
-She is Associate Professor of the Practice of Theology and Islamic Civilizations and Societies at Boston College.
+She is Professor of the Practice of Theology and Islamic Civilization and Societies at Boston College.

 Celebrate 5 years of Oxford Bibliographies in Islamic Studies with a video from Andrew Rippin, the module's former Editor in Chief.